Mini Maestro 18-Channel USB Servo Controller (Partial Kit)

 Getting started with the Maestro Servo Controller

-For a full list of products shown in this video, see its YouTube description.
+For a full list of products shown in this video, see the blog post.

 The Mini Maestros are the newest of Pololu’s second-generation USB servo controllers, offering more channels and features than the smaller six-channel Micro Maestro.
 The Mini Maestros are available in three sizes, and they can be purchased fully assembled or as partial kits:

 - Mini Maestro 24 — fully assembled

 The Mini Maestros are highly versatile (and compact) servo controllers and general-purpose I/O boards.
 They support three control methods: USB for direct connection to a computer, TTL serial for use with embedded systems, and internal scripting for self-contained, host controller-free applications.
 The channels can be configured as servo outputs for use with radio control (RC) servos or electronic speed controls (ESCs), as digital outputs, or as analog/digital inputs.
 The extremely precise, high-resolution servo pulses have a jitter of less than 200 ns, making these servo controllers well suited for high-performance applications such as robotics and animatronics, and built-in speed and acceleration control for each channel make it easy to achieve smooth, seamless movements without requiring the control source to constantly compute and stream intermediate position updates to the Mini Maestros.
 The Mini Maestros also feature configurable pulse rates from 1 to 333 Hz and can generate a wide range of pulses, allowing maximum responsiveness and range from modern servos.
 Units can be daisy-chained with additional Pololu servo and motor controllers on a single serial line.

 The Status tab in the Maestro Control Center.